 Unix Timestamp Converter

-Convert Unix timestamps to readable dates, or any date to a Unix timestamp.
+Convert Unix timestamps to readable dates and times, or convert any date to a Unix timestamp — auto-detects seconds or milliseconds.

-Unix timestamps are integers that represent the number of seconds elapsed since 1 January 1970 00:00:00 UTC.
-They are used extensively in programming, databases, log files and APIs.
-This tool converts between Unix timestamps and human-readable date and time in both directions.
+Unix timestamps — integers representing seconds (or milliseconds) elapsed since 1 January 1970 00:00:00 UTC — are used extensively in programming, databases, log files, APIs and analytics.
+Reading them by eye or converting them to a specific date requires calculation or a lookup.
+This tool converts Unix timestamps to human-readable dates and times, or converts any date string to a Unix timestamp, in both directions.

 0 chars